-A raw socket local host (acting as a server) at the 7705 SAR-Hm substation listens to TCP sessions that originate at the 7705 SAR-8 or 7705 SAR-18 central location network operations center (NOC).
-The 7705 SAR-8 or 7705 SAR-18 at the NOC is connected to two front-end processors (FEPs), one via a serial port and another via an Ethernet port.
+A raw socket local host (acting as a server) at the 7705 SAR-Hm substation listens to TCP sessions that originate at the 7705 SAR-8 or 7705 SAR-8 or 7705 SAR-8 or 7705 SAR-18 at the NOC is connected to two front-end processors (FEPs), one via a serial port and another via an Ethernet port.
 The serial port on the 7705 SAR-8 or 7705 SAR-18 is configured as a remote host (acting as a client) that initiates TCP/UDP sessions toward the RTU at the 7705 SAR-18 multiple as a remote over the IP/MPLS network using IP transport service over a VPRN service.
-The serial data transported over the TCP/UDP sessions and received at the 7705 SAR-Hm is then sent over the serial link toward the RTU.
+The serial data transported over the TCP/UDP session and received at the 7705 SAR-Hm is then sent over the serial link toward the RTU.
 TCP/UDP sessions received from the FEP over the Ethernet port are transported over a VPRN service (that is, there is no need for serial port remote host configuration in this case).